rinaldilucas/mean-task-manager/README.md

 ## Usage

-If needed, you can serve express individually using `npm run nodemon` or mongoDB using `npm run mongod`.
+If needed, you can debug express using `yarn api-debug`.
+More builds scripts at `./package.json`.

 <p align="right">(<a href="#top">back to top</a>)</p>